ComplianceAugust 21, 2025

 The type of transaction will dictate your due diligence and lien search checklists.
 A cross-border deal, for example, may involve cross-border lien searches.

 Certain industries will also determine due diligence best practices and the types of searches that need to be performed.
 An automotive deal will require DMV searches, while a technology deal may involve IP searches and filings.
 If the debtor was involved in environmental clean-up, EPA lien searches should be included.
-It is a good idea to consider a universe of different lien types and compare it against the factual background of your deal.
+It is a good idea to consider a universe of different lien types and compare them against the factual background of your deal.

 Finally, if obtaining personal guarantees, you may want to run individual lien searches and litigation searches on the guarantors.